Frequently Asked Questions

 Q. I have published a book or a chapter in an edited volume with Vernon Press.
-What is your policy about derivative journal articles?
+What is your policy on derivative journal articles?
 Can I post the text of my book in my university's internal repository?

 A. We are generally flexible about reusability subject to terms and conditions (also mentioned in your contract).
-For more information see section on Self Archiving in our dedicated Resources for Authors page.
+For more information see the section on Self Archiving in our dedicated Resources for Authors page.